 Kids today have become impatient and this is what Roald Dahl has shown in his novel a decade ago!
 The greed in kids is an outcome of bad parenting.

-The songs sung by Oompa Loompas (the cutest yet wisest characters in the novel) show how bad parenting has corrupted the kids.
+The songs sung by Oompa Loompas (the cutest yet wisest character in the novel) show how bad parenting has corrupted the kids.

 The most notable thing in this novel is that no matter how hard their circumstances are; they never left being kind to each other.
 They remained compassionate for each other and how it held them as a family.